FMMT666/launchpad.py/README.md

   - LedCtrlXYByRGB()
   - Reset() [will work on Mk1 only]

-So with Windows 10, for now, you're limited to:
+So with Windows 10 and macOS, for now, you're limited to:

   - LedCtrlRawByCode()
   - LedCtrlXYByCode()